jprodriguezg/ardrone_optitrack_demo/README.md

  * Kd and Kp: Correspond to the differentian and proportinal gains of each controller.
  * velocity_limit: Defines the maximum velocities of each control action in the demo.
  * delta_pose vector: Defines the distance (if it's necessary) between the target point and the Drone
  * virtual_fence: Represents the area where the drone can fly.
-If the drone goes out of the fence it wil enter in emergency mode by landing or turning off the propellers.
+If the drone goes out of the fence, it wil enter in emergency mode by landing or turning off the propellers.